 A Tekton can also be an artisan, who can also produce artwork and crafts; a skill of a Tekton could also include writing and/or drafting; many things were covered under the art of communication.
 Language was once primarily symbols rather than letters.
 Imagery, idols, talismans, and other means of communication were more prominent in ancient times than they are in modern times; we today use primarily the written/spoken word as communication, and film rather than canvas.

 I imagine Messiah Yeshua knew how to make tents as well, since it's a combination of structure (the frame) and the skin or fabric as cover.
 Of course, people did not begin to specialize until the modern era, when we got too busy with way too many things, and to the point that we could not fathom knowing everything about any one thing: Many had to become specialists.
-But it is still possible to master more than one thing (catchy rimes notwithstanding).
+But it is still possible to master more than one thing.

 In addition to His labor talents, Yeshua was also interested in (and learned) in Jewish Theology; this we know because even as a boy He spent time in Jewish temples (Luke 2:42-47).
 It is presumed, based upon how and what He taught, and how much He knew about the Pharisees, that He likely studied under the Pharisees, as well as the Essenes, though His ultimate theological core would come from the Indwelling Holy Spirit, following His baptism (Matt 3:13-17).

-We know that The Messiah eventually taught in their Jewish synagogues (Matt 4:23; 9:35; 10:17-18; 12:9; 13:54-58; 23:33-35): He was very wise for His age; what we would label genius.
+We know that our Master, Messiah Yeshua, taught in their Jewish synagogues (Matt 4:23; 9:35; 10:17-18; 12:9; 13:54-58; 23:33-35); not His or our synagogues, but theirs.
+Yeshua was very wise for His age; what we would likely label as genius.
 But Yeshua was a country boy; He was rural, living and engaging the natural world.
-The Messiah as Tekton, reveals much about His social level and economic stature.
-We know that He never built Himself a home (Matt 8:20; Luke 9:58): It is also logical to assume (however) that He knew His life here on Earth was to be short, for He was earth-born for a central purpose: To be the Lamb of God.
+The Messiah as Tekton, reveals much about His social level and economic stature (all of which was intentional by YHVH).
+We know that He never built Himself a home (Matt 8:20; Luke 9:58): It is also logical to assume (however) that He knew His life here on Earth was to be short, for He was earth-born for a central purpose: To be the Lamb that was slain (not to marry, procreate, and grow old).

 But understanding First Century construction methodology, as well as the crafts and trades, helps us to understand our Master in relation to the Messiah Scriptures: Understanding the culture and the politics also helps us to understand Scripture in that context.
 Indeed, many of the parables Yeshua employed, came from His employment; from His culture; from how humans lived upon Earth, back then.